edamla/mediterraneanagency/_books/2021-09-01-conquerors-of-andalusia.md

 Byzantines, await no longer.
 The Islamic Armies are coming.
 Tarik ibn Ziyad, Musa ibn Nusayr, Abd al-Aziz ibn Musa are coming.
 The conquerors are coming.
-They bring Islam to the dark ages of Eu- rope, they bring humanity, they bring justice...
+They bring Islam to the dark ages of Europe, they bring humanity, they bring justice...
 <!--more-->